Mini-class

 The root cause is that the sampling distribution $q_\theta$ depends on $\theta$, so expectation and differentiation cannot be exchanged naively.
 This is exactly the subtlety in the on-policy case, and why we introduce the unified $\rho$ framework.

-Gradient Analysis Under the Unified Framework
+6.2 Gradient Analysis Under the Unified Framework

 Now, we use the $\rho$ framework to uniformly handle on-policy and off-policy scenarios.
 Consider the loss function form $L = \rho \cdot k$, where $\rho = \frac{q_\theta}{\text{sg}(\mu)}$.

-Key observation: Because $\text{sg}(\mu)$ does not depend on $\theta$, for any differentiable $f_\theta(x)$ we have
+From here on, every expectation is with respect to a fixed sampling distribution $\mu$.
+Under that condition, because $\text{sg}(\mu)$ does not depend on $\theta$, for any differentiable $f_\theta(x)$ we have

 $$ \nabla_\theta \mathbb{E}_{\mu}[f_\theta(x)] = \mathbb{E}_{\mu}[\nabla_\theta f_\theta(x)] $$